What is bankruptcy?

 What about a Chapter 13 bankruptcy?
 What happens to my debts?

-Unlike in a Chapter 7 bankruptcy, in which most unsecured debts, including most credit debt, will be discharged, if you file for Chapter 13 relief, you may have to pay back some portion of your unsecured debts.
+Unlike in a Chapter 7 bankruptcy, in which most unsecured debts, including most credit debt, will be discharged, if you file for Chapter 13 relief, you may have to pay back some of your unsecured debts.
 Certain debts, such as back child support, alimony, and certain kinds of unpaid tax liabilities, cannot be discharged in bankruptcy.
-Those debts will remain in place just as if you had never filed for bankruptcy.
+Those debts will remain as if you had never filed for bankruptcy.
 Also, student loans will not be discharged unless you can show that repaying the debt would be an undue burden, a standard that is very difficult to meet.
 We can help you to assess what the most likely scenario will be in your particular case.

 What happens to secured debts?

-What is the automatic stay?
-When you file a petition for any type of bankruptcy, a court order called an “automatic stay” goes into effect.
+When you file a bankruptcy petition, a court order called an “automatic stay” goes into effect.
 The automatic stay prohibits most creditors from taking any action to collect the debts you owe to them, even if they have already started a lawsuit or obtained a judgment against you.
-In certain circumstances this also means that filing for bankruptcy will stop harassing telephone calls.
+In certain circumstances, this also means filing for bankruptcy will stop harassing telephone calls.
 You should be aware, however, that the bankruptcy court may, on occasion, permit a creditor to proceed with the collection of a debt.

 How will filing for bankruptcy protection affect my credit?